top of page

 Insights

-Max effort lower body work prioritized variations that enhanced posterior chain strength and core stability, crucial for both strongman events and powerlifting performance.
+Max effort lower body work prioritised variations that enhanced posterior chain strength and core stability, crucial for both strongman events and powerlifting performance.
 Exercises like the SSB Squat and Pause Squat built foundational strength, while variations such as the Deficit Deadlift Beltless honed specific technical skills and increased resilience.
 The inclusion of unique movements like the Zercher Squat added an element of functional strength that translated directly to event performance.

 Detailed Example